auraphp/Aura.Marshal/README.md

-Aura.Marshal
+Aura Marshal
 ============

 > marshal (verb): to arrange in proper order; set out in an orderly manner;
 arrange clearly: to marshal facts; to marshal one's arguments. -- [dictionary.com](http://dictionary.reference.com/browse/marshal)

-The Aura.Marshal package is a data-object marshalling tool.
+The Aura Marshal package is a data-object marshalling tool.
 It takes results from data sources and marshals those result sets into domain model objects of your own design, preserving data relationships along the way.

-You can use any database access layer you like with Aura.Marshal, such as ...
+You can use any database access layer you like with Aura Marshal, such as ...

 - [`mysql`](http://php.net/mysql) or the other PHP database function sets
 - [`PDO`](http://php.net/PDO)